top of page

 Whitney, San Francisco's "Barnum of the West," purchased the place and attempted a rescue of the renowned but perennially money-losing Sutro Baths operation after Sutro's death, keeping it going a few decades more (thus enabling writer to enjoy roaming the sprawling, marble-floored realm, by then converted to an ice rink, growing up), before throwing in one of ten thousand towels stocked for the masses who never showed.

 Combine these facts and curiosity's aroused.
 Granted, Whitney's not that uncommon a name, but one can't help wondering.
-Perhaps Springs's defaulting Whitney owner was a grandson or such to the regionally prominent Whitney family.
-If so, and in the genes as it were, he'd perhaps become irresistibly drawn to rescue yet another historically famous yet financially-indifferent bathhouse operation, this time one at top of state and tucked up in the woods, but lacked the wherewithal to succeed.
+Perhaps Springs's defaulting Whitney owner was a grandson or some-such to the regionally prominent Whitney family.
+If so, and in the genes as it were, he'd perhaps become irresistibly drawn to rescue yet another historically famous and financially-indifferent bathhouse operation, this time one at top of state and tucked in the woods, but lacked the wherewithal to succeed.

 If not, it's still a good story.